In short, this trope references the development of immunity to a particular drug or poison by taking small doses for a long time.

 In Rune Factory 3, your protagonist has a "Poison" skill that goes up whenever he is poisoned by the enemy, or whenever he succesfully poisons one of them with an attack.
 One of the benefits of raising it is it makes you harder to be poisoned.

 In Dragon Age: Origins Oghren has spent so many years mistreating alcohol, that he no longer suffers any negative effects from whatever he drinks.
-Taken further in Awakening where during the Joining ceremony, upon drinking the darkspawn blood, which typically renders the new Warden's unconscious, he merely burps.
+Taken further in Awakening where during the Joining ceremony, upon drinking the concoction (which contains darkspawn blood among other unpleasant ingredients), which typically renders the new Wardens unconscious, he merely burpsand claims it was "not bad".

 In additon Awakening introduces the Vitality skill tree, which provides health bonuses.
 One of the descriptions mentions the character consuming small amounts of toxic materials to build up resistances.